drnkwati/devtips/invason-of-control-and-service-containers-best-practices.md

 5. Strategy design pattern

 ## Dependency injection pattern in Magneto 2:
-When using the dependency injection pattern, invasion of control is achieved by separating components and module functionality into interfaces.
+When using the dependency injection pattern, inversion of control is achieved by separating components and module functionality into interfaces.
 Using the service container, these interfaces are then bound to their implementations during application bootstrapping.

 ### Example 1: Registering services.
 In Magneto 2, services are registered in the app module di.xml file.